fordevoted/1092_EE3031_Computer-Programming/exercise/week11.md

 Now, you know how to create an Object, \
 but there're only few properties in class - Token.

-1. Create two functions - Attact & Deffence into class - Token \
+1. Create two functions - Attack & Defence into class - Token \
    Attack,  needs to return "int" AttackPoint \
    Defence, needs to get the AttackPoint and make "int" damage to Object's HP. \
    You can write the formulas of AttackPoint and damage by you want.